HNordholm/HNordholm/README.md

-## Hello 👋
+## Hello!

 Welcome to my portfolio!

 Since the first time I was introduced to R I’ve been hooked.
 Programming for me is not just about writing code, it’s  a lifestyle.
-In this portfolio you’ll find my projects related to ML, visualizations, and more!
+In this portfolio you’ll find my projects related to ML, visualizations, and reporting!
 I hope you enjoy exploring them.

 Best regards,
 Hampus

-## About me ✨
+## About me

 - **Age:** 31
 - **Location:** Knivsta, Sweden
 - **Education:** Final year bachelor's student in economics, specializing in business analytics.

-## Technical stack ⚡
+## Technical stack
 -Languages: SQL,R programming

--Software's:R,mySQL,Power BI,Excel
+-Software's:R,mySQL, SSMS, Power BI, GA4

-## 📫 Contact
+##  Contact
 - LinkedIn: [https://www.linkedin.com/in/hampusnordholm-0a39941a4/](https://www.linkedin.com/in/hampusnordholm-0a39941a4/)
 - Email: Hampus.Nordholm@live.se
 <!--